Sponsor a child in Bolivia

 Our Work in Bolivia

-SOS Children is supporting Bolivian children, young people and families in a number of SOS Children's Village programmes by providing education, day care, vocational training and medical assistance.
+SOS Children is supporting Bolivian children, young people and families from nine SOS Children's Villages.

 To counteract the high rate of illiteracy in the country, three SOS Schools and four SOS Vocational Training Centres have been established, all of which are open to children and young people from both SOS Children's Villages and local communities.
 The centre at La Paz has sewing and embroidery workshops, a cabinet-maker's shop and electrical, mechanical and printing workshops.